hassannteifeh/encrypt-it/README.md

 ## shifra

 `shifra` is a simple symmetric encryption library for Node.js, built on the native crypto module.
+The name of the library comes from the arabic word "شيفرة", which translates to "cipher".

 ## Features